toss/es-toolkit/docs/reference/promise/withTimeout.md

 # withTimeout

-If it responds later than the specified time, it is treated as a `TimeoutError` error.
+Executes an async function and enforces a timeout.

-This function returns a Promise that resolves after the specified timeout, allowing you to use it with async/await to timeout execution.
+If the promise does not resolve within the specified time, the timeout will trigger and the returned promise will be rejected.

 ## Signature